Swap your home with HomeSwapper

 - There must not be a Notice of Seeking Possession or Court Order outstanding on any of the tenancies.

 - The tenancy must be in the name(s) of the people wishing to move in.
 If it is not, this must be resolved before the application can be processed.
-If you have a tenancy query, please contact your local office for further advice.
+If you have a tenancy query, call us on 0330 343 0016 for further advice.

 - An exchange cannot take place if there are any rent arrears on your account.
 If arrears exist conditional permission can be given, but the arrears must be cleared before the exchange is finalised.